Chorizo Beans and Rice

 - Add dried herbs and spices to the fat in the pan, then cook briefly before adding the other ingredients.
 This helps to “open up” the flavor.

 - Can be made up to 2 days ahead and refrigerated.
-Will thicken up when cold.
-Add 1/4 cup water or broth if desired.
+It will thicken up when cold.
+Add 1/4 cup water or broth if needed.

-- Reheat in a saucepan on the stovetop.
+- Reheat in a saucepan on the stovetop or in the microwave.

-- Cool completely, place in an airtight container, and freeze for up to 3 months.
+- Cool completely, place in airtight containers in the desired quantities, and freeze for up to 3 months.

 Nutrition